Children of a King

-The king was a prophet and high priest himself before Alma formed a church.
+The king, a prophet and high priest himself, allowed Alma to form a church.
 There was no church when he ascended the throne and taught the people the law of Moses.
 There was no separate organization set apart for the specific function of organizing people to worship God.
-Mosiah had spoken by decree, subjecting his subjects to honor that decree and not demonize the members of this new church thing.
+Mosiah decreed, binding his subjects to honor that rule to not demonize the members of this new cultural shift to an official church.

 For their obedience to their divinely appointed king, the people of Mosiah enjoyed a profound "peace again in the land; and the people began to be very numerous, and began to scatter abroad upon the face of the earth... building large cities and villages in all quarters."
 Mosiah 27:6